Valve/valve.github.io/source/_posts/2014-07-04-from-object-to-functional-immutability.markdown

 When writing a multi-threaded applications, follow these rules:

-1. Try not to share data across threads.
+1. Avoid sharing data across threads.
-2. If you have to share your data across threds, make this data immutable.
+2. If you have to share your data across threads, make this data immutable.
 3. If you can't avoid sharing mutable data, synchronize access to that data with synchronization constructs, such as [Mutex](http://www.ruby-doc.org/core-2.1.1/Mutex.html).

-So with our two stack implementations it is safe to share an immutable version across multiple threads, because they will not be able to modify it in place.
+In our two stack implementations it is safe to share an immutable version across multiple threads, because they will not be able to modify it in place.
 Whenever a thread makes a `push` or a `pop`, a new instance of the stack is created and returned so that the existing